 When you’re ready to get started, go ahead and log in to your WordPress admin dashboard.
 You’ll also want to install and activate the WP Mail SMTP plugin if you haven’t already.

-Once you’ve installed WP Mail SMTP, click on WP Mail SMTP » Settings in the left sidebar menu of your WordPress dashboard.
-Then, scroll to the Mail section located under the General tab.
+Once you’ve installed WP Mail SMTP, go to WP Mail SMTP » Settings, then select the General tab.

 In the next sections, we’ll cover the details for each of the settings located on this page.

 The From Email is the email address that all of your WordPress site’s emails will appear to be sent from.
 For SendLayer services to work properly, this email address must be at the domain you set up in SendLayer.

 We also strongly recommend checking the Force From Email box.
 Selecting this option will prevent you from having to edit the From Email settings in other areas of your site.

 Note: For additional details, see our guide to understand how the Force From Email setting works.

 The From Name will be set to your site’s name by default.
 However, you can change this to any text you’d like.